axelheer/nein-math/README.md

     PM> Install-Package NeinMath

-It's generally based on [this work][0], but rewritten to not use pointer arithmetic and other fancy things.
+It's generally based on the integer implementation of [this work][0], but rewritten to not use pointer arithmetic and other fancy things.
 Thus, it's a bit slower albeit portable.

 Performance